ifandelse/Knockout.js-External-Template-Engine/README.md

 The dependencies listed above are in the ext folder under in the repository.

-### Note: This project takes a depdency on a library called infuser.  infuser no longer has an `infuser.config` object.
+### Note: This project takes a dependency on a library called infuser.  infuser no longer has an `infuser.config` object.
 It has been merged with `infuser.defaults`.

 # How To Use